ZPush Documentation

 • [2003:de:d71d:4600:20c:aaff:fe42:dde2]:443

-Input the username target directory need an authentication.
+Input the username if you need an authentication.
 Leave empty for anonymous access.

 Input the right password for the given username.